Meet YOLO26: next-gen vision AI.

 • Flask provides a simple web interface to submit natural language queries and display semantically matched images from the index.

-This architecture supports zero-shot search, meaning you don't need labels or categories, just image data and a good prompt.
+Because both images and text land in the same vector space, retrieval is zero-shot: you don't need labels or categories, just image data and a good prompt.

 Image Path Warning